 A final note

 Besides Seagate external hard drives, Toshiba, WD, Samsung, or other brands' external hard drives will come across the read-only problem.
 It is common to see people complaining WD My Passport external hard drives suddenly became read-only on Mac.
 You can also use these solutions to fix this problem.
+What's more, an NTFS formatted WD external hard drive won't work on your PS4 console for gaming as well.
 But if you are unable to fix it with the solutions suggested above, you can only send it to local disk repair store for help, but that will cost a lot usually.